SatoryKono/bioactivity_data_acquisition/docs/etl_contract/07-cli-integration.md

 # 7. CLI Integration

 > **Note**: Implementation status: **planned**.
-All file paths referencing `src/bioetl/` in this document describe the intended architecture and are not yet implemented in the codebase.
+All file paths referencing
+> `src/bioetl/` in this document describe the intended architecture and are not
+> yet implemented in the codebase.

 ## Overview

 The `bioetl` framework includes a powerful and user-friendly Command-Line Interface (CLI) for managing and executing ETL pipelines.
 The CLI is the primary entry point for running pipelines in production, development, and testing environments.
 It is built using the [Typer](https://typer.tiangolo.com/) library, which provides a clean, modern interface with automatic help generation and argument parsing.

 ## Pipeline Discovery and Registration

-The CLI uses a **static command registry**, which is defined in `[ref: repo:src/bioetl/cli/registry.py@refactoring_001]`.
+The CLI uses a **static command registry**, which is defined in `[ref: repo:src/bioetl/cli/cli_registry.py@refactoring_001]`.
 This file explicitly imports and configures each available pipeline command.

 This approach is **not dynamic**.
 Adding a new pipeline requires explicitly adding its configuration to the `registry.py` file.
 This ensures that the list of available commands is always explicit and predictable.

 ## Core Commands

-The CLI is invoked via `python -m bioetl.cli.app`.
+The CLI is invoked via `python -m bioetl.cli.cli_app`.

 ### `list`